-If this is your first African safari, we suggest taking both our Tanzania and Kenya tours to experience the quintessential African safari.
-The grassy Serengeti Plains of Tanzania and Kenya spread unbelievably from horizon to horizon and are often covered with migrating herds seeking fresh grass while being pursued by their predators.
-In northern Kenya, you will experience a more arid landscape populated by the specially adapted animals that live there.
-Animals are also generally more accustomed to vehicles so you can get quite close.
+If this is your first African safari, we suggest taking both our Tanzania and Kenya trips to experience the quintessential African safari.
+The grassy Serengeti Plains of Tanzania and Kenya spread unbelievably from horizon to horizon and are often covered with migrating herds seeking fresh grass while predators pursue them.
+In northern Kenya, you will experience a drier landscape populated by the arid-adapted animals that live there.
+Animals are also generally more habituated to vehicles so you can get quite close.

-Our Botswana safari provides you with a unique immersion into wild Africa through carefree mobile camping that gives you an intimate 24/7 connection.
-The extensive waterways of the Okavango Delta spread on the dry, sandy landscape of Botswana and create quite the contrast to the grass-covered Serengeti Plains of Tanzania and Kenya.
-In Botswana, we find more animals suited to this dry watery environment such as hippos, elephants, and antelopes.
+Our Botswana and Zambia safari provides you with a unique immersion into wild Africa through carefree mobile camping that gives you an intimate 24/7 connection.
+The extensive waterways of the Okavango Delta that spread on the dry, sandy landscape of Botswana create quite the contrast to the grass-covered Serengeti Plains of Tanzania and Kenya.
+In Botswana, you find more animals suited to this dry watery environment such as hippos, elephants, and antelopes.
 It is possible to see the "big five" (African lion, African elephant, cape buffalo, African leopard, and rhinoceros) in all three countries.